 The aggregate quantitative information on remuneration for the Bank's Senior Management and Key Personnel for the financial year is set out above.
-Separate figures are not given for Senior Management and Key Personnel as the number of executives is so small that individuals' remuneration could be easily deduced from disclosure of a breakdown of the figures.
+The increase in the number of Senior Management and Key Personnel, and individual employee salaries, led to an increase in fixed a remuneration of the year.